How and why you should start measuring your website traffic

 3. Identify your KPIs

-Not to bombard you with marketing jargons, but I believe KPIs (key performance indicators) is now a need-to-know.
+Not to bombard you with marketing jargon, but I believe KPIs (key performance indicators) is now a need-to-know.
 In other words, identify the metrics that matter.
-It’s easy to get confused with the variety of reports modern analytics tools offer, so you have to know which among these are important to your business.
+It’s easy to get confused with the variety of reports modern analytics tools offer.
+So you have to know which among these are important to your business.
 For instance, if your website goal is to drive leads, you should focus on the conversion rate, or how much your website can convert visitors into leads.
 A high conversion rate means your website is performing well.

 4. Other things to measure